kkrt-labs/zk-pig/README.md

 ## Architecture

-For a more detailed architecturedocumentation, you can refer to the [Documentation](https://kkrt-labs/zkpig/docs/prover-inputs-generation).
+For a more detailed architecture documentation, you can refer to the [Documentation](https://kkrt-labs/zkpig/docs/prover-input-generation.md).

 ## Contributing